 Spend a Day in Hopkins

-You’ll find Hopkins in Southern Belize and it’s the perfect complement to the big city and the exotic cayes.
-Hopkins has grown from its days as a small fishing village yet its endearing charm is as strong as ever.
+You’ll find Hopkins in Southern Belize and it’s the perfect complement to the big city and exotic cayes.
+Hopkins has grown from its days as a small fishing village, yet its endearing charm is as strong as ever.

-Visitors will discover a laid back Caribbeans vibe mostly found on the far off islands.
-Hopkins is also a hot spot for eco-tourism while showcasing some of the wonderful Garifuna culture.
+Visitors will discover a laid back Caribbean vibe mostly found on the far off islands.
+Hopkins is also a hotspot for eco-tourism while showcasing some of the wonderful Garifuna culture.
 The town began with the Garinagu people who fled Honduras and their culture is distinct from the rest of Belize.

 By day you can explore the southern section of the Belize Barrier Reef.
 A visit to South Water Caye Marine Reserve comes with amazing snorkeling and scuba diving.
 Back on land, jump on a bike and explore the beautiful village.